Vishwamitra/data-anonymizer/README.md

 npm run fix
 ```

-## Database to test the implementation
+# Temporary Database to test the API

-To spinup a database locally and test the above API, <a href="../data-anonymizer/sql-test-data/README.md">click here</a>
+To spinup a database locally and test the above API, read the docs <a href="../data-anonymizer/sql-test-data/README.md">click here</a>

+# How does it work?
+To know more about - how it works <a href="../data-anonymizer/docs/how-it-works.md">read this guide.</a>

 ## License